 Clemens G. Arvay, MSc, is an Austrian biologist and author who specialized in medical ecology.
-He graduated in Plant Science (MSc) at the University of Natural Resources and Life Sciences in Vienna, as well as Landscape Ecology (BSc) at Graz University.
+He graduated in applied plant science (MSc) at the University of Natural Resources and Life Sciences in Vienna, as well as landscape ecology (BSc) at Graz University.
 His work is centered on the relation between biodiversity and health, whereby he focuses on the health-promoting influences of ecosystems in context with evidence-based preventive and complementary medicine.

 Arvay advocates for an eco-psychosomatic view of life and health, in which the human organism is understood as extended beyond the surfaces of the skin and highly integrated into a functional circle with nature and other lifeforms.
 His aim is to establish the science of eco-psychosomatics as a widely accepted interdisciplinary field that integrates biology, medicine, psychology and social sciences.

 Arvay is a member of the renowned Austrian Association of Scientists for the Environment (Forum Wissenschaft & Umwelt) in Vienna.
 He was born in 1980.

 "Clemens Arvay is one of the leaders of a new nature movement, that builds on traditional conservation and sustainability, but takes the next step into a holistic view of humans as part of a symbiotic relationship with nature.
 I deeply admire his work".

 -- Richard Louv, American journalist and author of Last Child in the Woods, The Nature Principle and Vitamin N

 "I am extremely impressed by Clemens G. Arvay´s clear depiction of the great connections in nature.
 He makes it possible for everyone to experience science."

 -- Thomas Haase, PhD, President of the University College of Agrarian and Environmental Pedagogy in Vienna